TomasHubelbauer/open-source-encore-2023-05-28-websaver/README.md

   I ended up adding a few lines of Bash to create a tag based on the current date and time and tagging the repository before creating the Release that would be associated to the tag.

+  The <https://github.com/rickstaa/action-create-tag> Action could not be used because it doesn't run on macOS.

 I also learnt some WebSaver-specific things.
 The app/screen saver is built for Intel processors and it is not a Universal